ch-nisar89/quantitative-ml-critique-kaggle/README.md

-# 🧠 ML Notebook Critiques
+# 🧠 ML Notebooks Critiques

 This repository contains a structured academic critique of **three Kaggle notebooks**, completed as part of MSc coursework at the University of Strathclyde.
 The task required deconstructing real-world ML notebooks to identify where **quantitative methods** (maths/statistics) were applied or could have been applied.